hoffmangroup/segway/doc/segway.rst

      (``segway.bed.gz``) for use in a genome browser, or by Segtools <http://noble.gs.washington.edu/proj/segtools/>, or other tools

-..
-8. Call GMTK to perform posterior decoding of the observations
-..   using the generated model and discovered parameters
+  8. Call GMTK to perform posterior decoding of the observations using the generated model and discovered parameters
-..
-9. Convert the GMTK posterior results into wiggle format
-..     (``posterior.seg*.wig.gz``) for use in a genome browser or
+  9. Convert the GMTK posterior results into bedGraph format (``posterior.seg*.bedGraph.gz``) for use in a genome browser or other tools
-..     other tools
   10. Use a distributed computing system to parallelize all of the GMTK tasks listed above, and track and predict their resource consumption to maximize efficiency